 - 1 package (8 ounces) cream cheese, softened

 - 1 cup maple syrup

 - 1 can (20 ounces) unsweetened crushed pineapple, drained

 - 1 cup chopped dates

 - 1 carton (8 ounces) frozen whipped topping, thawed

-- Line a 9x5-in. loaf pan with plastic wrap.
-In a small bowl, beat cream cheese and syrup until smooth.
+- Line a 9-in. x 5-in. loaf pan with plastic wrap.
+In a small mixing bowl, beat cream cheese and syrup until smooth.
 Fold in the pineapple, dates, walnuts and whipped topping.
 Spoon into prepared pan; cover with foil.
 Freeze for at least 8 hours or overnight.

 - May be frozen for up to 3 months.
 Remove from the freezer 20 minutes before serving.
 Invert onto a serving plate; cut into slices.
 Yield: 8 servings.

 Originally published as Frozen Date Salad in Country October/November 2005, p49